Guray00/ComputerEngineeringPoliTO/II - MAGISTRALE/I - [01PDWOV] Information System/questions.md

 - **Intensity of rivalry**: how many competitors are in the market

 An example could be kodak vs Fuji: while Fuji changing is business sector from the picture domain to the chemical products that allowed to increase its lifespan, Kodak decided to remain in the cameras sector taking a wrong strategic decision.

+### List the key factors to consider in selecting a software product to support an IS

+See slides

 ---